Von Neumann rho invariants and torsion in the topological knot concordance group: A context in which provides concordance information

 If $Bl(s(t)\eta, s(t)\eta) = \displaystyle\dfrac{s\overline{s}r}{h}=0$, that is, $s(t)\eta$ is an isotropic element, then it must be that $h$ divides $s\overline{s}$.
 Since $p$ and thus $h$ are squarefree and have no non-symmetric factors, this implies that $h$ divides $s$ so $s(t)\eta=0$.
 Thus, any element of an isotropic submodule of $A_0^p(K)$ must be the zero element and so $K$ is $p$-anisotropic.

 \end{proof}

 Thus, Theorem~\ref{big theorem 1} applies for every choice of $p$ when the Alexander polynomial of $K_i$ is square-free for each $i$.

 The restriction to the case of knots of finite algebraic concordance order and coprime squarefree Alexander polynomials can be addressed by the repeated application of Theorem~\ref{big theorem 1}.
-Doing so yields the following corollary.
+Doing so yields the following corollary, which can be thought of as a style of polynomial splitting theorem as in \cite{polynomialSplittingOfRho}.

 \begin{corollary} Let $K_1, K_2,\dots$ be knots of finite algebraic order which have coprime squarefree Alexander polynomials.
 If $\rho^1(K_i)$ is nonzero for each $i$, then the knots $K_i$ form a linearly independent set in $\C$. \end{corollary} \begin{proof}